We may get commissions for purchases made through links in this post.

 - Gently encourage the cat to open its mouth with your fingers

-- Using your dominant hand, slip the pill or syringe tip into kitty’s mouth.
+- Using your dominant hand, slip the pill or syringe tip into the kitty’s mouth.
 Aim for a slightly diagonal line, so the medication goes into the back of the cheek rather than straight down the throat (especially important with liquid meds, because of the risk of aspiration).

 - If liquid meds, slowly shoot the liquid in, giving swallowing breaks if there are more than 1-2 ml.